 Quartz Creek View (near 9Dxyz22)

 Hellar Divide (between 9Dxyz30 and 31)

 Ryan Hotel (with Donna)

-are 45 challenge points along the nine days of the Tour (including two
+are up to 70 challenge points along the ten days of the Tour, depending

 either augmented or abated by any of the following:

-** You may use your cell phone or beacon to send status messages and upload challenge point photos but not to ask for navigation or physical help (including recovering lost items) - with the exception of communicating with the designated Tour coordinator.
-You may, of course, communicate with family and friends at any time as long as the purpose of that communication is to check in and not to solicit assistance of any kind.
+** You may use your cell phone or beacon to send status messages and upload challenge point photos but not to ask for navigation or physical help (including recovering lost items) - with the exception of communicating with the Tour coordinator.
+You may check in with family and friends at any time as long as the purpose of that communication is not to solicit assistance of any kind.

 *** Shuttle to the beginning of the Tour and shuttle from the end are excepted from this rule.

 **** Scrounging for the same supplies is not only allowed but encouraged.
-You are allowed and encouraged to contact Pocatello Power Sports in advance for any motorcycle needs - tires, oil, service, etc.
+You are allowed and encouraged to contact the motorcycle shops along the way in advance for any motorcycle needs.

 ***** Ignorance doesn't count, but there may be other mitigating circumstances we'll consider.